Sadly, there is only one place for truly epic ribs in Sydney.

 All 3 options cost around mid $30s, but the difference in what you get is huge.
 Hurricanes all the way.

 If you don't want to go to the effort of cooking them yourself, Hurricanes is the only answer.
-I've resorted to going to hurricanes when I'm lazy, and cooking them myself when I'm not (though you'll need a bottle of Big Dan's BBQ sauce http://www.bigdansbbq.com/ and a smoker of some kind). about 6 years ago
+I've resorted to going to hurricanes when I'm lazy, and cooking them myself when I'm not (though you'll need a bottle of Big Dan's BBQ sauce http://www.bigdansbbq.com/ and a smoker of some kind). over 6 years ago